SpongeBobSun/ReactNative-TL-DR/launching.md

 }
 ```

 Here goes our first Javascript call in `runApplication`.
-But in current context \( App code launch\), our bridge may not be ready or valid to be accurate.
+But in current context \( App cold launch\), our bridge may not be ready or valid to be accurate.
 That's means our first `bundleFinishedLoad` call will return immediately. `RCTRootView` will waiting for `RCTJavaScriptDidLoadNotification` and call this method again with a valid bridge.

 So before we get any further in Javascript code, we should first look into the `RCTBridge` class to see how the Javascript code is executed and keep our `RCTRootView` waiting.